zelang-dev/rpmalloc/README.md

 However, there is memory fragmentation in the meaning that a request for x bytes followed by a request of y bytes where x and y are at least one size class different in size will return blocks that are at least one memory page apart in virtual address space.
 Only blocks of the same size will potentially be within the same memory page span.

 rpmalloc keeps an "active span" and free list for each size class.
 This leads to back-to-back allocations will most likely be served from within the same span of memory pages (unless the span runs out of free blocks).
 The rpmalloc implementation will also use any "holes" in memory pages in semi-filled spans before using a completely free span.

-# First class heaps
-rpmalloc provides a first class heap type with explicit heap control API.
-Heaps are maintained with calls to __rpmalloc_heap_acquire__ and __rpmalloc_heap_release__ and allocations/frees are done with __rpmalloc_heap_alloc__ and __rpmalloc_heap_free__.
-See the `rpmalloc.h` documentation for the full list of functions in the heap API.
-The main use case of explicit heap control is to scope allocations in a heap and release everything with a single call to __rpmalloc_heap_free_all__ without having to maintain ownership of memory blocks.
-Note that the heap API is not thread-safe, the caller must make sure that each heap is only used in a single thread at any given time.

 # Producer-consumer scenario
 Compared to the some other allocators, rpmalloc does not suffer as much from a producer-consumer thread scenario where one thread allocates memory blocks and another thread frees the blocks.
 In some allocators the free blocks need to traverse both the thread cache of the thread doing the free operations as well as the global cache before being reused in the allocating thread.
 In rpmalloc the freed blocks will be reused as soon as the allocating thread needs to get new spans from the thread cache.
 This enables faster release of completely freed memory pages as blocks in a memory page will not be aliased between different owning threads.